Your true Icelandic winter adventure awaits you. Book your tour here!

 Next on the agenda is the famous Jökulsárlón Glacier Lagoon.
 Gaze in wonder at the magical iceberg-filled lagoon and see the famous Diamond Beach, its coal-black sands peppered with the glittering crystal, blue/white icebergs which have been washed ashore.
 You will feel you are in a film scene, and in a way, you will be - footage of James Bond and other movies has been shot here.

-In the evening we will lay down our heads at comfortable accommodation near Hofn.
-From September to April, slip away from the guesthouse at night to chase the Northern Lights.
+In the evening we will lay down our heads at comfortable accommodation in the South East area.
+Your guesthouse is a great spot to watch the Northern Lights from September through April.

 Day Highlights